Article Translations: (Spanish)

 The National Center on Shaken Baby Syndrome offers a prevention program, the Period of PURPLE Crying, to help parents and other caregivers understand crying and how to handle it.

 All Babies Cry is a program that promotes infant soothing and ways to handle a baby's crying.
-The program's four parts are:
+The program has 4 parts:

 If you're worried you might hurt your baby or someone else will, call the national hotline 1-800-4-A-CHILD (1-800-422-4453) anytime for help.